 - Entrance doors and exit doors will be propped open at the appropriate times.

 What to expect when you arrive

-- Entrances will open 30 minutes prior to the beginning of each service.
+- Entrances will open 30 minutes prior to the beginning of each service/event.

-- Health screening tables will be set up at each entrance and, if necessary, at the courtyard entrance to Fellowship Hall.
+- Health screening tables will be set up at each entrance.

-- Be prepared to answer the following COVID-19 Screening Questions:
+- Be prepared to have your temperature checked and answer the following COVID-19 Screening Questions:

 a.
 What is your name?

 b.
 Have you had contact with individuals with known COVID-19 infection?